Benjamin144/Europe-s-Favorite-Stadiums/README.md

     setTimeout (async)

-    **resolved by changing the order of content in the main.js file -
+    **resolved by changing the order of content in the main.js file - **resolved** **resolved uncaught not defined type error in console for modal by moving JS to index.html file under modal because te complier was not reading the request from the js file **resolved**

 ###############################################################################################################################################################################
 ##SCOPE         Options are the Carousel or card style as a display mechanism
                 opted for a customized carousel that gives slick access to imagery and easy to implement